wickedst/github-oath-firebase-cloud-function/README.md

 firebase deploy --only functions
 ```

-To use your secrets in local development (Firebase emulator), you must run:
+To use your secrets in local development (Firebase emulator), you must run in `src`:

 ```sh
 firebase functions:config:get > .runtimeconfig.json